alyaarslan/dsa210project/README.md

   - Used to assess the impact of outdoor activity on sleep quality.

 - **Time Period:**
-  - The dataset spans from February 2024 to June 2024, covering several months to observe potential trends and correlations.
+  - The dataset spans from July 2024 to September 2024, covering several months to observe potential trends and correlations.

 ## Methodology